Axiom (wrestler)

-Carlos Ruíz (born May 9, 1997) is a Spanish professional wrestler.
-He signed to WWE, where he performs on the SmackDown brand under the ring name Axiom.
+Carlos Ruíz (born May 9, 1997) is a Spanish professional wrestler and former footballer.
+He is signed to WWE, where he performs on the SmackDown brand under the ring name Axiom.
 He is a former one-time and the inaugural NXT UK Heritage Cup Champion as A-Kid and a two-time NXT Tag Team Champion as a member of the tag team Fraxiom with Nathan Frazer.
 He is the first ever Spaniard to compete for and win championships in WWE.

 Prior to joining WWE, Ruíz as A-Kid competed in various American and European independent circuits, notably for Pro Wrestling Guerrilla (PWG), Progress Wrestling, and Chikara.

 Early and personal life

 Carlos Ruíz was born and raised in Madrid, Spain.
 Prior to becoming a professional wrestler, he played football and is a former Real Madrid youth player, having trained under Zinedine Zidane.

 Professional wrestling career

 Early career (2012–2019)

 In June 2016, it was announced that Ruíz, performing under the name A-Kid would participate with Rod Zayas and Adam Chase in Chikara's King of Trios, as House White Wolf.
 However, they would be defeated by House Strong Style (Pete Dunne, Trent Seven, and Tyler Bate) in the first round.
 Next year, he participated in Chikara's Rey de Voladores tournament, but was defeated in the finals by Air Wolf.
 The following years, A-Kid and Adam Chase (later, Carlos Romo) wrestled in the British circuit as Team White Wolf, winning the ATTACK!
 Tag Team Championship.
 They also faced each other at the RevPro 7th Anniversary Show.